 No surprise here, I visited Kamen Rider the Diner!
 If you’re walking from the Animate store, you’ll have to walk through the Ikebukuro station to reach it.
 It’s on the 4th floor and you can hear various theme songs as soon as you get near.

 There is various Rider merchandise around.
 There is a photo booth where you can have a photo taken with a photo with a Rider, and a few dress up accessories are available, like hoodies from Kamen Rider Ghost or Kamen Rider Ex-Aid’s goggles.

 If you’re worried about price, there were several snack, drink, and meal options available.
 Important note: You can only stay for 90 minutes, max.

 It’s really recommended you make a reservation, but I was lucky to walk in and get a spot.
-If it’s full, right beside the entrance, there’s some gachapon machines and a little shop to buy Kamen Rider the Diner t-shirts.
+If it’s full, you don’t have to leave empty-handed.
+Right beside the entrance, there’s some gachapon machines and a little shop to buy Kamen Rider the Diner t-shirts.

 Sunshine City Movie Theater